 Before your loved one steps into the tub, allow the water to run until it reaches a comfortable temperature.
 Keep in mind that using and controlling certain faucets can be confusing for some seniors.
 If the water is not already on when your loved one steps in, there is an increased risk of sudden moves once the water starts.
 After making your own initial adjustments to water temperature, ask or gently assist your loved one in testing the water temperature on their hand.
 Closely observe their verbal and non-verbal reactions upon testing the water to ensure they will be comfortable.

-3. Avoid Sudden Moves.
+3. Avoid Sudden Movements.

 Sudden moves in any direction may result in a slip, trip, or fall.
 Caregivers are most helpful when they remain calm while assisting.